 In the event of a successful claim of infringement against GSK, it may have to pay substantial damages, obtain one or more licenses from third parties or pay royalties.
 In addition, even in the absence of litigation, GSK may need to obtain licenses from third parties to advance its research or allow commercialization of the products.
 GSK may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
 In that event, GSK would be unable to further develop and commercialize one or more of the products, which could harm our business significantly.
 In addition, in the future GSK could be required to initiate litigation to enforce its proprietary rights against infringement by third parties.
-Prosecution of these claims to enforce its rights against others, our business will be harmed, and the price of our securities could fall.
+Prosecution of these claims to enforce its rights against others would involve substantial litigation expenses.
+If GSK fails to effectively enforce its proprietary rights related to our partnered respiratory programs against others, our business will be harmed, and the price of our securities could fall.